PellelNitram/OnlineHTR/README.md

 5. `pip install -e .` (do not forget the dot, `.`)
 6. `make test` to confirm that installation was successful

-## 🏋️ Training from scratch
+## Training data

-- TODO Activate your environment and place training data according to below section
-- TODO To train: `python src/train.py` - use `scripts/train ... .sh` instead!

-1. Follow installation procedure provided in [Installation](#installation).
-2. Download the [IAM-OnDB](https://fki.tic.heia-fr.ch/databases/iam-on-line-handwriting-database) dataset to `{data_dir}/datasets/IAM-OnDB` where `{data_dir}` is defined in the [paths config](configs/paths/default.yaml).
-This download process is as follows:
+[IAM On-Line Handwriting Database](https://fki.tic.heia-fr.ch/databases/iam-on-line-handwriting-database) is used as training and validation data.
+Register on their website to download the dataset for free.
+Afterwards, place the following folders and files from their dataset in this repository's subfolder `data/datasets/IAM-OnDB`:

 1. Download the following files that are listed on the above stated dataset website: `data/original-xml-part.tar.gz`, `data/writers.xml`, `data/lineStrokes-all.tar.gz`, `data/lineImages-all.tar.gz`, `data/original-xml-all.tar.gz`, `data/forms.txt` & `ascii-all.tar.gz`.
 2. Extract the content of each of those files into the `{data_dir}/datasets/IAM-OnDB/<file_base_name>` folder where `<file_base_name>` denote the basenames of all downloaded files.

-## Training data

-TODO: explain how to install data; also provide quick video

-[IAM On-Line Handwriting Database](https://fki.tic.heia-fr.ch/databases/iam-on-line-handwriting-database) is used as training and validation data.
-Register on their website to obtain the dataset for free.
-Afterwards, place the following folders and files from their dataset in this repository's subfolder `data/datasets/IAM-OnDB`.
-This is how it should look like:
+3. This is how it should look like:

 ```
 ├── data/datasets/IAM-OnDB